kaplan81/rick-morty-pwa-workbox/README.md

 As per the background color we will use the yellow of our background color in the app: `#fccf6c`.
 And since the theme color should match the color of the tool bar we will employ `#004d40`.

+> Trick: if you use [this Web App Manifest Generator](https://app-manifest.firebaseapp.com/) it will generate all icon sizes for you.

 ## Add meta and link tags

 Open `src/index.html`